rwongmath/rwongmath.github.io/_pages/researchexpository.md

 # Algebraic Topology

 Broadly speaking, *topology* is the study of objects called **topological spaces**, which generalizes the study of curves and surfaces in $\mathbb{R}^3$.
 Though we can visualize and geometrically think about curves and surfaces using the tools of multivariable calculus, the generalizations of these shapes are difficult to visualize in higher dimensions.
 Moreover, we are interested in studying properties of shapes that are independent of how they exist in $\mathbb{R}^n$.
-For example, rotating or scaling don't change the fundamental properties of these shapes, and more generally, we might consider two shapes to be the same if we can \textit{continuously deform} from one shape to another.
+For example, rotating or scaling don't change the fundamental properties of these shapes, and more generally, we might consider two shapes to be the same if we can *continuously deform* from one shape to another.

 To think about these abstract spaces, we can use algebraic tools called **invariants** to determine whether two spaces are the same or different.
 For example, recall that a topological space is **simply-connected** if it "has no holes" (e.g. $\mathbb{R}^2$ is simply connected, but $\mathbb{R}^2-\{(0,0)\}$ is not simply connected).
 This invariant shows up in multivariable calculus in the following classical theorem about identifying conservative vector fields.